renovatebot/renovate/lib/manager/cocoapods/readme.md

 #### Will users need the capability to specify a custom host/registry to look up?
 Can it be found within the package files, or within other files inside the repository, or would it require Renovate configuration?

 User can specify a different location of the source.
 The official CocoaPods source is implicit.
-More details here

 ```
 source 'https://github.com/artsy/Specs.git'